stelligent/stelligent-u/00-dev-environment/README.md

   ways.
 The first way would be to request the token from STS via the CLI.

 ##### Option 1: Getting Credentials via STS command

+> This was the method I was most familiar with, as I had created a console alias ages ago so I could generate temp creds for use in remote machines.
+This has the downside of exposing creds to the shell.

 ```shell
 aws sts get-session-token \